scalabledelivery/kubernetes/README.md

 You can find some examples [here](https://github.com/argoproj/argo-events/tree/stable/examples).
 You may want to setup a webhook to trigger workflows.

 # Catalog
 There are some useful manifests held in `catalog/` that aide with building scalable application.
+Ideally if you're using `Argo CD`, you should take the manifests you want and copy them to your own repo that you are using as a source of truth.
+That way you can change replica values in the repo.